lakshmirajagopalan/lakshmirajagopalan.github.io/_posts/2025-12-05-unified-streaming-pipeline-with-apply-changes.md

 At first, the naive approach seems obvious:

-> “Just read all the sources in batch mode, join them, dedupe them, and output one clean table.”
+“Just read all the sources in batch mode, join them, dedup them, and output one clean table.”

 But the moment you treat any source as batch instead of streaming, you immediately lose what makes streaming valuable: